Doc077/melonly-php/README.md

 }
 ```

-Column data typing here is done using ```Column``` attribute.
-It is not required but it's considered a good practice.
+Column data typing is done using the ```Column``` attribute.
+It is not required but considered a good practice.

-THen if your database contains ```posts``` table, you can retrieve data from that table with model class.
+Then if your database contains ```posts``` table, you can retrieve data from that table with model class.
+Melonly uses plural '-s' suffix by default to retrieve tables but it can be overwritten by setting ```protected $table``` property in a model.

 By chaining methods it is possible to create complex ```where``` clauses.
 Some of available methods are: ```where```, ```orWhere```, ```orderBy```.
 Data returned by the ```fetch()``` method is type of ```vector``` (in case of single result it is an instance of ```Melonly\Database\Record```).